Aangemeld als:

 To support this, I expanded 3PL with local assembly operations, cutting costs, and improving ROIC by keeping close-to-market stock lean and agile.

-The result: 600%+ growth, order values exceeding €1M/month, bolstered by 150+ press appearances annually, and the healthiest margins in the global operation.
+Result: 600%+ growth, order values exceeding €1M/month, bolstered by 150+ press appearances annually, and the healthiest margins in the global operation.

 Q-Rings were bold, highly VRIO yet risky technology entering a market deeply sceptical of non-circular chainrings.
 In this environment, aftersales failures were a retail brand credibility event.
 Market recon revealed that riders couldn't identify the subtle setup orientation marks under real-world conditions, undermining the technology's performance promise.

 A targeted design intervention amplified the markings, reducing after-sales calls by 30%.
-With confidence restored, we launched a B2C trust-boosting 30-day trial program immediately after and saw return rates of less than 5%.
-B2B components of the campaign increased retailers' stocking by over 25% in Spain alone.
+With confidence restored, we launched a B2C trust-boosting 30-day trial program immediately after.

 Research project for E2 motor-gearbox product line (Ride 3/5/5+) in EU e-bike market.

-I delivered product-tier pricing recommendations with confidence scoring and competitive positioning analysis.
+Result: I delivered product-tier pricing recommendations with confidence scoring and competitive positioning analysis.

 Getting Bosch specified and integrated correctly is genuinely complex work that new OEM product teams underestimate.